vikranth22446/birdbrain/README.md

 # Birdbrain: Analyzing Waterbirds and Mobilenet
-We simplify running metrics such as model information capacity, signal to noise ratio, and others via last layer retraining.
+Simply running metrics such as model information capacity, signal to noise ratio, and others via last layer retraining.

 Generate the csvs for brainome via:
 ```